therealsphinx/support.balsamiq.com/content/sales/resellers.md

 weight: 380
 ---

-## Do you have software resellers?
+## Do You Have Software Resellers?

 Other than [Atlassian Marketplace](/sales/marketplace/), we have no contracted agreements with software resellers, however we understand it is often easier for companies to purchase from a reseller with whom they already have an agreement.